Reverse Engineer, Ornithopter Press, 2022

 Winner Norma Farber First Book Award 2007 / Selected by Rosmarie Waldrop

-Available at LITMUS PRESS | SPD
+Available at LITMUS PRESS

 Fruitlands is an ambitious and astonishing first book which, though it knows that it cannot resolve the complexities of our world, nevertheless tries to give them form.
 Its brilliant and precise language does indeed ‘figure the problem (not figure out).’"
 Rosmarie Waldrop, Poetry Society of America award citation